Rules for ALL Studies with Potentially Hazardous Biological Agents

 There are four levels of biological containment (Biosafety Level 1–4).
 Each level has guidelines for laboratory facilities, safety equipment and laboratory practices and techniques.

 BSL-1 containment is normally found in water-testing laboratories, in high schools, and in colleges teaching introductory microbiology classes.
 Work is done on an open bench or in a fume hood.
 Standard microbiological practices are used when working in the laboratory.
 Decontamination can be achieved by treating with chemical disinfectants or by steam autoclaving.
-Lab coats are required and gloves recommended.
+Lab coats and gloves are required.
 The laboratory work is supervised by an individual with general training in microbiology or a related science.

 BSL-2 containment is designed to maximize safety when working with agents of moderate risk to humans and the environment.
 Access to the laboratory is restricted.
 Biological safety cabinets (Class 2, type A, BSC) must be available.
 An autoclave should be readily available for decontaminating waste materials.
-Lab coats, gloves and face protection are required.
+Lab coats and gloves are required; eye protection and face shields must also be worn as needed.
 The laboratory work must be supervised by a scientist who understands the risk associated with working with the agents involved.

 BSL-3 containment is required for infectious agents that may cause serious or potentially lethal diseases as a result of exposure by inhalation.
 Projects in the BSL-3 group are prohibited.